Google

 Dolni Vestonice burial

-Dolni Vestonice triple burial
+Dolni Vestonice burial reconstruction.

-Photo: http://www.baselland.ch/docs/kultur/archaeologie/Pages/Publikationen/022.html
+Photo: http://www.baselland.ch/docs/kultur/archaeologie/Pages/Publikationen/022.htm

 The following is taken from James Shreeve's book The Neandertal Enigma: solving the mystery of modern human origins (William Morrow and Company, New York, 1995.)

-In 1986, near a village called Dolni Vestonice in the Czech province of Moravia, the bodies of three teenagers were discovered in a common grave.
+In the spring of 1986, near a village called Dolni Vestonice in the Czech province of Moravia, the bodies of three teenagers were discovered in a common grave.
 A specialist was immediately summoned from Brno, some twenty-five miles to the north, and under his care the remains were exhumed and faint remnants of the youths' identities revealed.
 Two of the skeletons were heavily built males.
 By its slender proportions, the third was judged to be female, aged seventeen to twenty.
 A marked left curvature of the spine, along with several other skeletal abnormalities, suggested that she had been painfully crippled.
 The two males had died healthy, in the prime of their lives.
 The remains of a thick wooden pole thrust through the hip of one of them hinted that his death might not have been entirely natural.

 The bodies had been buried with curious attention.
 According to the expert Bohuslav Klima, of the Czech Institute of Archaeology in Brno both young men had been laid to rest with their heads encircled with necklaces of pierced canine teeth and ivory; the one with the pole thrust up to his coccyx may also have been wearing some kind of painted mask.
 All three skulls were covered in red ocher.
 The most peculiar feature of the grave, however, was the arrangement of the deceased.
 Whoever committed the bodies to the ground extended them side by side, the woman between her two companions.
 The man on her left lay on his stomach, facing away from her but with his left arm linked with hers.
 The other male lay on his back, his head turned toward her.
 Both of his arms were reaching out, so that his hands rested on her pubis.
 The ground surrounding this intimate connection was splashed with red ocher.